thequillapp/thequillapp.github.io/_pages/termsofuse.md

 ## In-App Purchases
 <br>
-Optional in-app purchase "Tip Jar" is available.
+Optional in-app purchase "Quill+" is available.
 Your in-app purchase will be charged to your iTunes account at confirmation of purchase.
 All purchases may be final and non-refundable.
 By accepting these terms, you agree that Svalinn is not required to provide a refund for any reason.
-Svalinn may change, modify, or eliminate features of the in-app purchase at any time, with or without notice.
-You agree that Svalinn will bear no liability to you or any third party if we do so.
+Jack Minehan may change, modify, or eliminate features of the in-app purchase at any time, with or without notice.
+You agree that Jack Minehan will bear no liability to you or any third party if we do so.

 <br>